Working with Families for Strong Community

 Lower Columbia Better at Home

-Help for older adults to continue living independently by providing non-medical home support services.
+Support for older adults to continue living independently by providing non-medical home support services.
+Services include the Seniors Circle Social group twice a month.
 Some services may have a fee depending on the senior’s income.
 Better at Home programs are funded throughout BC by the United Way.
 The Lower Columbia Better at Home program serves the communities of Rossland through to Fruitvale and surrounding communities.